People

 M.S.
 Student, Graduate Program in Psychology (Comparative Cognition and Behaviour)

-B.A., Biology and Neuroscience, Ohio Wesleyan University
+B.A., Biology and Neuroscience, Ohio Wesleyan University (2024)

-Broadly, Chandler is interested in understanding the mechanisms underlying individual variation in animal behaviour.
-For their Masters work, Chandler is studying the neural and hormonal regulation of individual differences in repeatable behaviours in subordinate Astatotilapia burtoni.
+Broadly, Chandler is interested in understanding the mechanisms underlying individual variation in animal behavior.
+For their master’s work, Chandler is studying the neural and hormonal regulation of individual differences in repeatable behaviors in subordinate Astatotilapia burtoni.
 Chandler completed their undergraduate degree at Ohio Wesleyan University, where they conducted three independent research projects on: 1) the repeatable nest building preferences of female wrens, 2) the effect of aesthetics on cognitive task performance in humans, and 3) co-expression patterns in response to gravity in plants.
 Outside of the lab, Chandler likes to watch Hermitcraft, play video games with their friends, and oil paint.

 Fun Fact: Chandler’s mom says that she knew Chandler would get into science when they, at the age of two, stuck a metal spoon in an electrical outlet TWICE in the same week to make sure the power going out wasn’t a fluke the first time.